 A few examples are:

 - ESMA’s FIRDS database: It is vital that one uses FIRDS to ensure compliance with the EU Short Selling Regime.
-This is because the database contains which “Relevant Competent Authority” (RCA) one much disclose a given position to.
+This is because the database contains which “Relevant Competent Authority” (RCA) one must disclose a given position to.
 Monitoring this manually or finding ways to integrate the changing values from FIRDS automatically will incur significant cost and lead to a much slower and riskier disclosure workflow.